 Lepidoptera feature prominently inentomophagy as food items on almost every continent.
 While in most cases, adults, larvae or pupae are eaten as staples by indigenous people,beondegi orsilkwormpupae are eaten as a snack inKorean cuisine[141] whileMaguey worm is considered a delicacy inMexico.[142]
 In some parts ofHuasteca, the silk nests of theMadrone butterfly are maintained on the edge of roof tops of houses for consumption.[143]
 In theCarnia region of Italy, children catch and eatingluvies of the toxicZygaena moths in early summer.
 The ingluvies, despite having a very low cyanogenic content, serve as a convenient, supplementary source of sugar to the children who can include this resource as a seasonal delicacy at minimum risk.
 Outside of this instance, adult Lepidoptera are rarely consumed by humans, with the sole exception of theBogong moth.[144]

-Some larvae of both moths and butterflies have a form of hair that has been known to be a cause of human health problems.
-Caterpillar hairs sometimes have toxins in them and species from approximately 12 families of moths or butterflies worldwide can inflict serious human injuries (urticarial dermatitis andatopicasthma toosteochondritis, consumptioncoagulopathy,renal failure, andintracerebralhemorrhage).[139]
-Skin rashes are the most common, but there have been fatalities.[140]Lonomia is a frequent cause of envenomation in humans in Brazil, with 354 cases reported between 1989 and 2005.
-Lethality ranging up to 20% with death caused most often by intracranial hemorrhage.[141]
+Some larvae of both moths and butterflies have irritant toxic hairs; species from some 12 families can inflict serious human injuries (urticarial dermatitis andatopicasthma toosteochondritis, consumptioncoagulopathy,renal failure, andintracerebralhemorrhage).[145]
+Skin rashes are the most common, but there have been fatalities.[146]Lonomia is a frequent cause of envenomation in humans in Brazil, killing up to 20% of people affected.[147]

 ^Harpe, Douglas; Dan McCormack (November 2001)."Online Etymological Dictionary".
 LogoBee. p.
 1.Archived from the original on 25 August 2012.
 Retrieved6 December 2009.